Jimmy Rimmer: International career

 During his time at Arsenal, Rimmer also won his only England cap, against Italy in a friendly.
 Rimmer let two goals in and was substituted at half-time; England went on to recover and win 3–2.

-Management and coaching
+Managerial and coaching career

 After retiring from playing, Rimmer became Swansea's goalkeeping coach.
 During the 1995–96 season, he had two spells as caretaker manager.
 He succeeded fellow caretaker manager Bobby Smith, and had another spell in charge following the resignation of Kevin Cullis, before being replaced by Jan Mølby.
 He then spent several years in China as goalkeeping coach for their national team and Dalian Shide.

-Personal life
+Personal life and death

 Rimmer was born in Southport, Lancashire.

-After coaching in Canada, Rimmer retired from football and now lives in Gorseinon, Swansea.
+After coaching in Canada, Rimmer retired from football and went on to live in Gorseinon, Swansea.

+Rimmer died on 14 August 2026, at the age of 78.